stefantaubert/tts-mos-test-mturk/README.md

   - `mask-workers-by-correlation-percent`: mask workers by their algorithm/sentence correlation (percentage-wise)
   - `mask-assignments-by-device`: mask assignments by their listening device
   - `mask-assignments-by-worktime`: mask assignments by their worktime
-  - `mask mask-assignments-by-time`: mask assignments by their submit time
+  - `mask-assignments-by-time`: mask assignments by their submit time
   - `mask-assignments-by-status`: mask assignments by their status
   - `mask-rating-outliers`: mask outlying ratings
 - `stats`